Using the Record Mapper

 LF each record ends with only a line feed.

-Enter the type of character encoding used in the sample file; the character set must exist in InterSystems IRIS.
+Select the type of character encoding used in the sample file.

 Select this check box if the sample file you provide contains a header row.

 In this case, InterSystems IRIS removes any punctuation and white space from values in the header row, and then uses the resulting values as property names in the record map.
-(If you do not select this option, InterSystems IRIS specifies the property names as Property1
+(If you do not select this option, InterSystems IRIS specifies the property names as Property1, Property2, and so on.)

 Select this check box to keep the SQL column order in the generated object.